smutt/rssac002-web-api/README.md

 `a,b,m,f`
 `m,c-k`

-For `zone-size` setting `rsi` is not required and has no effect.
+`rsi` is not required and has no effect for entry point `zone-size`.
+All other entry points require `rsi`.

 #### start_date
-An inclusive date in the form YYYY-MM-DD that marks the beginning of the time series.
+An inclusive date in the form YYYY-MM-DD that marks the beginning of the time series. `start-date` is required for all entry points.

 #### end_date
-An inclusive date in the form YYYY-MM-DD that marks the end of the time series.
+An inclusive date in the form YYYY-MM-DD that marks the end of the time series. `end-date` is required for all entry points.

+#### sum
+`sum` may be set or not set for all entry points.
+If set, data for all RSIs is summed together for each date.
+If `week` is set, data is summed together for each week.

+`sum` has no effect for entry points `instances-detail`, `load-time`, and `zone-size`.

 #### week
-`week` may be set or not set.
+`week` may be set or not set for all entry points.
 If set, data is returned per ISO 8601 week instead of per date.
 The first week is the week containing `start_date`, and the last week is the week containing `end_date`.

 The values for each date in a week are summed together.
 If the value for a date is `null`, a value of `0` is used instead.